wholroyd/chathops-client/README.md

 The directory layout should be self-explanatory, however the entry point into it may not be very clear.

-- server-hosted.js - This is used if you want to run the client on a web server, accessed through a browser.
+- `server-hosted.js` - This is used if you want to run the client on a web server, accessed through a browser.
-- server-client.js - This is used if you want to run the client using the Electron shell.
+- `server-client.js` - This is used if you want to run the client using the Electron shell.

 The server-hosted.js file is not used when hosted on chathops.io because the index.js within src is loaded as a module by an upper level Express app that loads it as a child app.
 Neither of the files are used in development as we're using gulp-watch.

-To get everything running on your machine...
+### Requirements...

+> You may notice that use TSD for TypeScript definitions of libraries written in JavaScript (via the typings directory), but we won't call it until Angular2 and TypeScript 1.5 (final) are released because we have some local fixes that aren't available and would get overwrote by using the tool.
+We will also use Electron to ship the desktop clients (eventually), but it's not hooked up to Gulp yet at this point.

-1. npm install
+1. `npm install`
-2. npm install gulp -g
+2. `npm install gulp -g`
-3. npm install bower -g
+3. `npm install bower -g`
-4. npm install electron-prebuilt -g
+4. `npm install electron-prebuilt -g`
-5. npm install electron-packager -g
+5. `npm install electron-packager -g`
-6. npm install typescript -g
+6. `npm install typescript -g`
-7. npm install tsd -g
-8. bower install
-9. tsd install
+7. `bower install`

-To verify everything should be working...
+#### To verify everything should be working...

-1. gulp build
-2. node test
+- `node test`

+To create development distribution...

+- `gulp build.dev`

+To create production distribution...

+- `gulp build.prod`

-To keep an eye on everything while developing...
+To just keep an eye on everything while actively developing...

-- gulp
+- `gulp`